Maintain Your Healthy Gums

 The first course of treatment is the easiest.
 Daily oral hygiene maintenance and regular dental cleaning and exams are the first line of defense against gum disease.
 Professional tooth cleanings break down tartar buildup in a way that is nearly impossible to do at home.

 At your regular appointment, Dr. Spaulding will examine your teeth and gums to determine the severity of your periodontal disease and discuss further treatment options with you.

 Scaling and Root Planing

-Pocket depth reduction surgery, otherwise known as flap surgery, lifts gum tissue away from the bone of your teeth and roots to allow access to the pockets of bacteria which may accumulate behind the gums.
+Pocket depth reduction surgery, otherwise known as flap surgery, lifts gum tissue away from the bone of your teeth and roots to allow access to the pockets of bacteria, which may accumulate behind the gums.
 Bacteria is cleared away and accumulated tartar is removed from the surface of teeth.
 After sterilization, the gum tissue is sutured into place around the base of the teeth to promote healthy gum growth.

-Depending on your case, either a connective-tissue gum graft or a pedicle gum graft may be the optimal solution to restore healthy tissue to the roots of your teeth.
+Depending on the details of your case, either a connective-tissue gum graft or a pedicle gum graft may be the optimal solution to restore healthy tissue to the roots of your teeth.
 These procedures address receding gums by integrating donor gum tissue or extending the tissue of your gums to achieve optimal coverage.